morenolf/weatherchannel/README.md

-# weatherchannel
+# Weather Channel application
-api service for weather channel application
+Api service for weather channel application

 Weather Channel is a small application that simulates the Solar System for 3 planets generating a forecast considering astronomical events based on planet distribution every day.
 Astronomical events: